open2b/scriggo-site/site/faq.md

 ### Can I use the shebang in Go files?

-No, because the shebang is not included in the Go specification.
+No, because the shebang is not mentioned in the Go specification.
 If you really want it, remove the shebang line from the file when it is read by Scriggo.

 ### What versions of Go does Scriggo support?